About Byrom Street Chambers

 We are consistently ranked in the top tier of the independent legal directories with all members being recognised as leaders in their field.

-Three members of Chambers currently sit as Deputy Judges of the High Court, three members sit as Recorders, one member sits on the Mental Health Review Tribunal, one member sits on the Criminal Injuries Compensation Tribunal and two members sit as a Deputy Coroners.
+Three members of Chambers currently sit as Deputy Judges of the High Court, three members sit as Recorders, one member sits on the Mental Health Review Tribunal, and two members are qualified CMC Mediators.

 Members of Chambers appear in courts at all levels and their breadth of expertise is clear from the following sample of cases: